Lawro's Premier League predictions v Duran Duran drummer & Aston Villa fan Roger Taylor

 Playing against City and Liverpool is different gravy to the teams the Seagulls have beaten this season, though, so I am going for them to get the same result - a defeat.

-It is now 14 games unbeaten for Liverpool in all competition this season, and they have won 11 of them.
+It is now 14 games unbeaten for Liverpool in all competitions this season, and they have won 11 of them.

 I am fortunate enough to know from my own playing days how their players must be feeling at the moment - whoever they play, they must think they will win because everyone is flying.